johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 Overcoming the innate fear associated with starting something new is a significant obstacle and does require a leap of faith.

-Finding the time not only start but continue to put the effort to see passion projects through can also be a challenge.
-The struggle is real!
+Finding the time not only to start but continue putting in the effort to see passion projects through can also be a challenge.
 We are more time poor than ever before.
-Adulting, working a 9to5, taking care of kids is enough of a juggle, add unlimited content, socialising, entertainment and devices vying for our attention and it is easy to fall into a pattern of "I'm just too busy".
+Adulting, working a 9to5, taking care of kids is enough of a juggle, add unlimited content, socialising, entertainment and devices all vying for our attention and it is easy to fall into a pattern of "I'm just too busy".

 ## Okay, Thanks Covid!
 Let's Do this!